Regina Elena-class battleship: General characteristics and machinery

 Line drawing of the Regina Elena class from the 1912 edition of Brassey's Naval Annual.

 The ships of the Regina Elena class were 132.6 m long at the waterline and 144.6 m long overall.
 They had a beam of 22.4 m and a draft of 7.91 to 8.58 m.
 They displaced 12550 to 12658 LT at normal loading and up to 13771 to 13914 LT at full combat load.
 The ships had a crew of 742-764 officers and enlisted men.
-The ships were initially fitted with two masts, but after refits early in their careers, Regina Elenas and Napolis foremasts were removed.
+The ships were initially fitted with two masts, but after refits early in their careers, Regina Elena's and Napoli's foremasts were removed.
 The ships had a slightly inverted bow and a long forecastle deck that extended past the main mast.

 The battleships' propulsion system consisted of two vertical four-cylinder triple expansion engines that drove a pair of screw propellers.
 Steam for the engines was provided by twenty-eight coal-fired Belleville boilers in the first two ships, and twenty-eight Babcock & Wilcox boilers in the last two, split between three boiler rooms.
 The boilers were trunked into three tall funnels.
 The ships' propulsion system was rated at 19299 to 21968 ihp and provided a top speed in excess of 20 kn; Napoli, the fastest member of the class, reached 22.15 kn on her speed trials.
 The ships had a range of approximately 10000 nmi at 10 kn.
 At the time of their completion, they were the fastest battleships in the world, faster even than the steam turbine-powered HMS Dreadnought.